MiguelPimentel97/MiguelPimentel97/README.md

   <a href="https://drive.google.com/file/d/1-KiWV-9c0XXUGnQySlOCfMmPBBUTqHCR/view?usp=sharing" target=_blank"><img alt="Resume" src="https://img.shields.io/badge/-Resume-lightgrey?&style=for-the-badge" /></a>
 </p>

-I am an Engineer from beautiful Lisbon, Portugal, passionate about tech and dedicated in finding ways to make technology more sustainable.
+I'm a dynamic and ambitious Engineer from beautiful Lisbon, Portugal, dedicated to finding ways to make technology more sustainable.
+Developing solutions to scale the deployment of Renewable Energies has been my focus and my drive for the past years.

 I recently graduated as an Aerospace Engineer from [Tecnico Lisboa](https://tecnico.ulisboa.pt/en/) but my skills range from Data Science & Development to Energies and Robotics.
 I specialize in turning knowledge into code and data into information, looking at problems from a top-down approach and diving into new subjects quickly.

 Currently:
 - 🔭 I’m working on developing tools to assess the techno-economic feasibility of renewable energy plants (among other projects);